absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 ## Using extended frame size for enabling 3D auto and vanes L/R ([support.h](src/support.h))
 Per default the 3D auto and vanes left/right is not supported.
-But when you uncomment the following line, the frame size is extended to 33 bytes (like the WR-RAC module).
+But when you uncomment the following line, the frame size is extended to 33 bytes (like the WF-RAC module).
 This will make it possible to use 3D auto and vanes L/R.
 ```
 //#define USE_EXTENDED_FRAME_SIZE true                // uncomment if you want to use de extended frame size (33) which is used bij WF-RAC module
                                                     // Then it will be possible to get and set the 3D auto and vanes left/right